dmsc/tbxl-parser/README.md

   ' Example program using directives
   $ options optimize, mode=default
   error1 = 2
-  ? error1   : ' This is parsed like TurboBasic XL, as ?
+  ? error1   : ' This is parsed like Turbo-Basic XL, as ?
 ERR OR 1

   $options mode = extended
   ? error1   : ' This is parsed as ? error1
   Printa     : ' This is a parsing error.
 ```

-A good optimization mode for producing short listings is
+A good optimization mode for producing short listings is:

-`$options +optimize, optimize=-convert_percent-const_replace` , this avoid
+    $options +optimize, optimize=-convert_percent-const_replace

-converting numbers to `%` values and the replacement of constants, producing
+The above line instructs the parser to avoid converting numbers to `%` values
+and the replacement of constants, producing a smaller listing.
+Note that
-a smaller listing.
-Note that replacement of constants can be beneficial, so
+replacement of constants can be beneficial, so try enabling the optimization
-try enabling the optimization and running with "-v" option to see what
-variables are good candidates for replacement.
+and running with "-v" option to see what variables are good candidates for
+replacement.

 ### `$define` directive.